linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 That is, the expected stock return is equal to expected earnings plus the expected change in premium of price over book value.
 In the case of no expected change in premium, earnings equal the stock return.
 This expression, found in Easton, Harris and Ohlson (1992), has two implications for valuation.

 First, as it is not necessary to have a "correct" balance sheet to infer expected returns, and thus value, if the expected error in the balance sheet is a constant.
 In this case value is expected earnings capitalized with the required return, and accounting in the balance sheet is irrelevant.
-Omitted assets, for example, are not a problem if they result in a constant premium, a point made in Penman (2009) is evaluating the accounting for intangible assets.
+Omitted assets, for example, are not a problem if they result in a constant premium, a point made in Penman (2009) in evaluating the accounting for intangible assets.
 In short, valuation tolerates error in the balance sheet up to a constant.
-Second, finite-horizon valuation is completed (without error) for a forecast horizon,  $T$ , if  $P_{T+1} - B_{T+1} - (P_t - B_t) = 0$ .
-In this case,  $P_T = \frac{Earnings_{T+1}}{\rho - 1}$  so the terminal value for the DDM in equation (1b) is supplied by the accounting, as is the valuation error for RIM,  $\frac{1}{\rho^T} (P_T - B_T)$ , in equation (3c).
+Second, finite-horizon valuation is completed (without error) for a forecast horizon, $T$, if $P_{T+1} - B_{T+1} - (P_t - B_t) = 0$.
+In this case, $P_T = \frac{Earnings_{T+1}}{\rho - 1}$ so the terminal value for the DDM in equation (1b) is supplied by the accounting, as is the valuation error for RIM, $\frac{1}{\rho^T} (P_T - B_T)$, in equation (3c).
 For the AEG model, valuation reduces to capitalized forward earnings, the first term in equation (4) if the expected change in premium in the forward year is zero.
-More generally, finite-horizon valuation is completed (without error) for any horizon,  $T$ , where the condition is satisfied.
-For the AEG model it is easy to see that expect AEG = 0 for periods after  $T$  is this case.
+More generally, finite-horizon valuation is completed (without error) for any horizon, $T$, where the condition is satisfied.
+For the AEG model it is easy to see that expected AEG = 0 for periods after $T$ in this case.

 The case of no change in premium has a close resemblance to the canceling error property in accounting theory: earnings are unaffected by the accounting in the balance sheet provided the errors in the opening and closing balances cancel.
 R&D accounting provides an

 example: GAAP R&D accounting leaves investment off the balance sheet such that price is greater than book value.
 But earnings are the same whether one capitalizes and amortizes R&D expenditures or expenses them immediately provided there is no growth in R&D expenditure.
 So the accounting treatment of R&D does not matter.
 Similarly, depreciation and earnings are the same, irrespective of depreciation method, if there is no growth in depreciable assets.
 The growth qualification makes a point: expected growth in expenditures with error in the balance sheet implies an increase in expected premiums.
 It is the growth case that accounting theory has to grapple with.
 This leads us into the properties of accounting numbers under conservatism.

 Conservative accounting.
-The valuation theory in Ohlson (1995) involves "unbiased accounting" where  $P_T - B_T \to 0$  as  $T \to \infty$ .
-That, of course, facilitates finite-horizon valuation: if, for a given  $T$ ,  $P_T = B_T$ , the valuation is made without error, and the horizon,  $T$ , depends on how quickly book value catches up with price.
-Feltham and Ohlson (1995) explore an alternative accounting, conservative accounting, where carrying values are systematically below value such that  $P_T - B_T > 0$  for all  $T$ .
+The valuation theory in Ohlson (1995) involves "unbiased accounting" where $P_T - B_T \to 0$ as $T \to \infty$.
+That, of course, facilitates finite-horizon valuation: if, for a given $T$, $P_T = B_T$, the valuation is made without error, and the horizon, $T$, depends on how quickly book value catches up with price.
+Feltham and Ohlson (1995) explore an alternative accounting, conservative accounting, where carrying values are systematically below value such that $P_T - B_T > 0$ for all $T$.
 Zhang (2000) and Cheng (2005) explore this accounting further.
-It the expected premium is given by a constant (that is, there is no expected change in premium), then a finite valuation is also satisfied, as we have just seen.
+If the expected premium is given by a constant (that is, there is no expected change in premium), then a finite valuation is also satisfied, as we have just seen.
 However, Feltham and Ohlson (1995) show that, with growth in investment, premiums expand under conservative accounting and correspondingly, there is expected growth in earnings and residual earnings and thus $g_{RE}$ in model 4(b) is greater than 1.
 As AEG = ΔRE, there is corresponding expected growth in AEG.

 GAAP accounting and IFRS accounting are conservative accounting systems where the price-to-book ratio is typically above 1.
 The understanding of conservative accounting brings warnings about how to handle accounting numbers.
-First, book rates of return, like  $ROE$ , are typically above the required return in expectation because of low carrying value for assets in the denominator.
+First, book rates of return, like $ROE$, are typically above the required return in expectation because of low carrying value for assets in the denominator.
 This challenges any theory that assumes that $ROE$ is expected to revert to the required return in the long run, as many do.
 That assumption requires unbiased accounting such that $P_T - B_T$ reverts to zero in the long run.
 Further, it is a mistake to take the accounting rate of return as the economic rate of return, as also is often done when evaluating firms' "profitability": a firm earning normal economic returns (and adding no value above the required return) may report an $ROE$ greater than the required return under conservative accounting.
 The effect of conservative accounting on book rate of return is further explored in Livingstone and Salamon

 (1970), Brief and Lawson (1992), Danielson and Press (2003), Rajan, Reichelstein, and Soliman (2007), and Penman and Zhang (2013).